adamonelife/ccg-hr-dashboard/setup.md

 Employees attach to a `Team` node by matching their `team` field on the `Employees` tab to a `unit_name` here.

+**Order of operations matters:** the Employee form's `department` and `team` fields are live dropdowns sourced from this tab (via `/api/org-units`) rather than free text, so a Department/Team has to exist here *before* it shows up as selectable when adding or editing an employee.
+Add rows here first, then use them.

 ## 2. Share with the service account

 Share the sheet (Editor access) with the email in `GOOGLE_CLIENT_EMAIL`.